shreyasxi/shreyasxi.github.io/_pages/projects.md

 ---

 **1. Volatility Forecasting and Risk Modelling**
-Built ARCH-GARCH models and used implied vs. realized volatility for forecasting tail risk in asset returns.
+This project evaluates volatility and Value-at-Risk (VaR) models to forecast risk in two portfolios: one with nine developed market currencies and another including the Argentine peso.
+The results show that standard models often underestimate extreme risks in emerging markets.
+Backtesting confirms the importance of using flexible, adaptive models to better capture unexpected market movements.
-💻 <a href="https://github.com/shreyasxi/Return-Predictability-and-Fund-Evaluation/blob/main/Group_2_All_Parts_Codes.ipynb" target="_blank">Code</a> &nbsp;||&nbsp; 📕 <a href="/files/Volatility Forecasting and Risk Modelling Report.pdf" target="_blank">Report</a>
+💻 <a href="[https://github.com/shreyasxi/Return-Predictability-and-Fund-Evaluation/blob/main/Group_2_All_Parts_Codes.ipynb](https://github.com/shreyasxi/Forecasting-and-Backtesting-Risk-Models-for-FX-Portfolios/blob/master/RM%20Code%20Script.R)" target="_blank">Code</a> &nbsp;||&nbsp; 📕 <a href="/files/Volatility Forecasting and Risk Modelling Report.pdf" target="_blank">Report</a>

 ---